 This is an online tool for adults with type 2 diabetes to learn knowledge and skills to manage their condition.
-The programme takes a holistic view of self-management and addresses a wide range of patient needs including medical management, emotional management and role management.
+The programme takes a holistic view of self-management and addresses a wide range of patient needs including medical, emotional and role management.

-Patients can be referred by their health care professional (either your GP, nurse or physiotherapist) or you can self-refer via the website.
+Patients can be referred by their health care professional (either a GP, nurse or physiotherapist) or self-refer via the website.

 When you register, you get access to the HeLP-Diabetes website plus a four-week online course called ‘starting out’ for those newly diagnosed with diabetes.